Analysis and X-ray tomography: The Fourier transform

-Let~$\hat G$ denote the set of all continuous homomorphisms $G\to S^1$.
-Here $S^1\subset\C$ is considered as the multiplicative group of unit complex numbers.
+Let~$\hat G$ denote the set of all continuous homomorphisms $G\to \Sphere^1$.
+Here $\Sphere^1\subset\C$ is considered as the multiplicative group of unit complex numbers.
 Elements of~$\hat G$ are called characters of~$G$.

+Let us compare the definitions of~$\hat G$ for a locally compact abelian group~$G$ and the dual~$E^*$ of a topological real vector space~$E$:

+The two concepts are clearly analogous.
+The map~$\phi$ has to be a morphism of the relevant category, respecting the topology and other structures.
+The biggest difference is in the choice of the ``reference space''; one uses $\Sphere^1=U(1)=\T^1=\R/2\pi\Z$ and the other one uses~$\R$.

 The set~$\hat G$ can be endowed with a group structure by pointwise multiplication of characters: $(\alpha\beta)(x)=\alpha(x)\beta(x)$.
 The set~$\hat G$ is a set of functions, and it can be equipped with the topology of locally uniform convergence.
-These structures make~$\hat G$ into a topological group.
+These structures make~$\hat G$ into a topological group, just like~$G$ itself.

 What is important is that~$\hat G$ is also a locally compact abelian group and that~$\hat{\hat{G}}$ is naturally isomorphic to~$G$.
 This result is known as the Pontryagin duality theorem and~$\hat G$ is called the dual group of~$G$.